 - Secondly, you have to meet their qualification necessities that are recognized as Hochschulzugangsberechtigung (HZB).
 It means ‘higher education entrance qualification.’
 For example, foreign students with qualifications outside the EU zone may have to sit a university entrance examination (Feststellungsprufung).
 Before that, they need to attend a preparatory course (Studienkolleg).

-- However, even if you have met the admission requirements, you won’t be able to get enrolled directly.
+- However, even if you have met the Bachelors admission in Germany requirements, you won’t be able to get enrolled directly.
 Since some of the courses usually have certain restrictions called Numerus Clauses (NC).
 As a result, the selection process is restricted.

 - Fill all the application requirements and submit your university application.
 As per the university needs, you should submit the Recommendation Letter or Motivation Letter.
 Because it helps the university to know you better and your expectation from the particular university.
 As a result, depending on the academic level of your course, Universities might ask you to submit a CV.
 It will describe your skills and relative activities to the study field.
 They may ask you for copies of your valid passport.